Massage is moving inside: testing required within 1 week of appointment!

 OmBirths is a wonderful resource for prenatal yoga classes, spinning baby classes, HypnoBirthing and other natural childbirth education classes and more.
 Led by Rebecca Conant this is one of best perinatal resources in the Boston area (and elsewhere as they are currently mostly virtual)

-So while we would love to recommend ourselves for our own HypnoBirthing, natural childbirth ed basics and comfort care classes, We do realize that we're not always going to fit your schedule! (and we're not covered by your insurance yet).
+So while we would love to recommend ourselves for Spinning Babies® Parent Classes, HypnoBirthing, and comfort measures for labor and birth classes, We do realize that we're not always going to fit your schedule! (and we're not covered by your insurance yet).

 So I thought I would lead you towards some other great educators around the area!

-I also highly recommend you consider taking a spinning babies parent class with Bec Conant and a Infant care with Karen or a teacher at your hospital / birth center of choice.
+I also highly recommend you consider taking an Infant care class with Karen or a teacher at your hospital / birth center of choice, at least one prepared birth class or Evidence based birth class and a lactation / breastfeeding basics class.

 Karen Zelinsky who heads up the classes at Mount Auburn and Newton Wellesley Hospitals is fantastic https://www.bostonbirthing.com/

-Bec Conant at https://www.ombirths.com/ also frequently has a natural childbirth, spinning babies or HypnoBirthing Class being offered.
+Bec Conant at https://www.ombirths.com/ also frequently has a natural childbirth, Spinning Babies® or HypnoBirthing Class being offered. - Bec is an amazing teacher!

 Bradley Method is also a wonderful natural childbirth education - check out http://www.bradleybirth.com/paigecarness or search for other teachers (there are a few in Boston)